B6 responsive seizures

 Nonketotic hyperglycinemia

 We collaborate with Professor Johan Van Hove’s laboratory to study Nonketotic Hyperglycinemia (NKH).
-In this collaborative work, we charecterized mutations in the genes GLDC and AMT that cause classic NKH.
-We also described clinical findings of NKH and biomarkers (imaging, genetic, and biochemical based) that may aid prognosis.
-Future works is focused the impact of vitamin B6 in NKH.
+We initially characterized mutations in the genes GLDC and AMT that cause classic NKH, and described biomarkers (imaging, genetic, and metabolities) that may aid prognosis.
+We continue to collaborate with the Van Hove lab to understand the impact of vitamin B6 and evaluate novel therapies.

 • 🧬 Genetic basis of classic NKH [Link]